 Pools can use a lot of energy, and according to Energy.gov, the most common way for a pool to lose energy is through evaporation.
 A pool’s evaporation rate depends on factors including temperature of the pool water, air temperature and humidity level, and wind speed.
 Using a pool cover can reduce water loss by 30 to 50 percent, according to the National Renewable Energy Laboratory.

-If you’re planning to build or remodel your pool in 2016, here are some of the top trends in swimming pools from 2015.
+If you’re planning to build or remodel your pool, here are some of the top trends in swimming pools .
 From a more sophisticated take on the infinity pool to smart technology to chlorine alternatives, the pool industry is using new technology to improve design, water treatment and management.